arsham/expipe/README.md

 * Maps values how you define them.
 For example you can change bytes to megabytes.
 * Benchmarks are included.

 There are TODO items in the issue section.
-Feature requests welcome!
+Feature requests are welcome!

 Please refer to golang's [expvar documentation][expvar] for more information.